Day Of The Dead, Mexico: 14 Things You Might Not Know

 There are a few amazing traditions that are associated with the Day of the Dead.
 We’ve looked at a few for you to learn more about the day and to maybe get some inspiration for your upcoming spooky season.

 1. The Origins Of Day of the Dead in Mexico and Central America

-Mesoamerica, where modern-day Mexico and northern Central America is found, was home to a range of indigenous groups such as the Toltec, the Maya, and the Aztec.
+Mesoamerica, where modern-day Mexico and northern Central America are found, was home to a range of indigenous groups such as the Toltec, the Maya, and the Aztec.

-There would be specific times where loved ones who had passed away would be commemorated, and it became part of the way of life.
+There would be specific times when loved ones who had passed away would be commemorated, and it became part of the way of life.

 Certain months were dedicated to those who had passed, dependent on whether they were a child or an adult.